geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 But yeah, it's readable.
 Cool.

 ##### **Geohot** [[00:18:03](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1083)]
 Yeah, no, I mean, there's a lot of there's a lot of polished work to do.
 And when you get here, and like, I think that'll be most of this month will be two basic things just getting range of five merged deletion of tons of stuff, we're going to delete the st method.
 We're going to delete.
-Well, the shape tracker entirely every reference to the shape tracker, a whole list of you ops, a whole list of ops, like opt out view.
+Well, the ShapeTracker entirely every reference to the ShapeTracker, a whole list of you ops, a whole list of ops, like opt out view.
 All that can go any reference to view can go.
 And then yeah, so those cleanups, and then better abstracting where the decisions are.
 So there's a bunch of decisions made in range of five.
 Right now, there's like range of five, one and range of five to range of five, two, and two is more aggressive about like partial buffer fusion.
 But yeah, we're gonna have to like expand the notion of the memory planner to see what we can fit in locals and what we can fit in globals and stuff.

 ##### **Chenyu** [[00:19:10](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1150)]
 That's good.
 Leading stuff is nice.
 I also just pushed into my library.